Practice targeted AMC-style multiple-choice questions on pediatrics.

 A 10-year-old child with ADHD is started on stimulant medication.
 His parents report that he has lost weight and is not eating well.
 What is the most likely side effect of the medication?

-A 4-week-old male presents with persistent non-bilious vomiting after feeding.
-He is mildly dehydrated, but otherwise active.
-An ultrasound is performed, as shown.
-What is the MOST likely acid-base disturbance?
+A 6-week-old male presents with persistent non-bilious vomiting after feeding.
+He appears hungry and has lost weight since birth.
+Examination reveals visible peristaltic waves across the abdomen.
+An abdominal ultrasound is performed, as shown.
+What is the most likely acid-base disturbance seen in this patient?

 A 3-year-old child presents to the emergency department with a sudden onset of cough, wheezing, and difficulty breathing after playing with small toys.
 The child is in mild respiratory distress, with a respiratory rate of 40 breaths per minute and oxygen saturation of 92% on room air.
 On auscultation, there are decreased breath sounds on the right side with wheezing.
 The child has no fever, and there is no history of recent illness.
 What is the most likely cause of these symptoms?